Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   }
 }
 ```
 If you received an action object and need to repeat `submitPaymentDetailsRequest`, you must remove the existing `submitAdditionalPaymentDetailsResponse` custom field.
-This can be done in one request to CTP as follow:
+This can be done in one request to the commercetools platform as follow:
 ```json
 {
   "version": "PAYMENT_VERSION",